wpilibsuite/frc-docs/source/docs/networking/networking-basics.rst

 IP Addressing for FRC
 ---------------------

-See the :ref:`IP Networking Article <ip-networking>` for more information.
+See the :ref:`ip-networking:IP Networking` for more information.

 Mixing Dynamic and Static Configurations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^